lodash/lodash.com/README.md

 1. Clone the repository locally.

-2. Install the `github-pages` gem.
+2. Install the application gems:

     ```shell
-    $ gem install github-pages
+    $ bundle install
     ```

-3. Build & run from the repository’s directory.
+3. Build & run from the repository’s directory:

     ```shell
-    $ jekyll serve
+    $ jekyll serve --incremental
     ```

 ## Incrementing the Lodash Version